 Sometimes the formulas can leave a powdery look behind.
-If you have dark hair, try Redken Powder Refresh Aerosol Dry Shampoo—it's made for all hair colors and will dry without leaving your hair white.
-If you want to try a dry shampoo in a powder form, try Klorane Dry Shampoo Powder with Oat Milk.
+If you have dark hair, try Redken's Powder Refresh Aerosol Dry Shampoo ($25)—it's made for all hair colors and will dry without leaving your hair white.
+If you want to try a dry shampoo in a powder form, try the Klorane Dry Shampoo Powder with Oat Milk ($20).
 The pump makes it easy to squeeze the powder directly onto your roots.

 Massage, Then Brush

 After applying your dry shampoo, use the tips of your fingers to massage it in.
-This step is important to evenly distribute the dry shampoo throughout your roots properly.
-Then wait.
-Don't touch your head for the next three to five minutes to let it absorb all that sweat and sebum.
+This step is essential to distribute the dry shampoo throughout your roots evenly.
+Try not to touch your head for the next three to five minutes to let it absorb all of that sweat and sebum.